 \subsection{Conventions}

 In general, we will freely use the terminology of $\infty$-categories and spectral algebraic geometry, for which we refer to the book series \cite{HTT}, \cite{HA} and \cite{SAG}.
 In particular, an $\infty$-category will be for us a quasicategory.
 One difference though is that we will assume all (non-connective) spectral Deligne--Mumford stacks to be locally noetherian, i.e.\ they are \'etale locally of the form $\Spec A$ with $\pi_0A$ noetherian and $\pi_iA$ a finitely generated $\pi_0A$-module for $i\geq 0$.
-Moreover, we assume (non-connective) spectral Deligne--Mumford stacks to be quasi-separated, i.e.\ the fiber product of any two affines over such a stack is quasi-compact again.
+Moreover, we assume (non-connective) spectral Deligne--Mumford stacks to be quasi-separated, i.e.\ the fiber product of any two affines over such a stack is quasi-compact again, and that all iterated diagonals are quasi-separated (i.e.\ $n$-quasi-separated in the sense of \cref{def:nqsep} for all $n\geq 1$).
+As discussed in \cref{app:SAG}, these are mild conditions, which are usually satisfied in practice and form the natural higher analogue of the quasi-separated-condition in classical algebraic geometry.

 If we write $\Mf = (\MM, \OO_{\Mf})$, then $\MM$ denotes the underlying $\infty$-topos of the (non-connective) spectral Deligne--Mumford stack $\Mf$ and $\OO_{\Mf}$ its structure sheaf.
 In contrast, $\Shv(\Mf)$ will denote the sheaves on the big \'etale site (see \cref{def:Shv}).

 We use $\Spc$ as notation for the $\infty$-category of spaces and $\Sp$ for the $\infty$-category of spectra.
 Likewise, we use $\Spc^G$ for the $\infty$-category of $G$-spaces and $\Sp^G$ for the $\infty$-category of genuine $G$-spectra (see \cref{app:GSpectra} for details).
 We use the notation $E^{\B H}$ for the $H$-fixed points of a $G$-spectrum $E$ for $H\subset G$.
 We will use $\PP$ for $\Spc$-valued presheaves.
 When speaking about topological spaces, we assume them to be compactly generated and weak Hausdorff.